-Health is a complex dynamic state.
-Although many of the factors influencing health are beyond the individual’s control (e.g. global economics, genetics), emotions and relationships are potentially malleable.
+Wellbeing is a complex dynamic state.
+Although many of the factors influencing wellbeing are beyond the individual’s control (e.g. global economics, genetics), emotions and relationships are potentially malleable.
 It is for this reason that I target socio-emotional processes contributing to well-being.
-If we can better understand these processes we will be able to speak to the question, “What can individuals do to promote the health of themselves and their families, despite challenging life circumstances?”
-Answers to this question are central to developing successful behavioral health interventions.
+If we can better understand these processes we will be able to speak to the question, “What can individuals do to promote the wellbeing of themselves, their families and their work-groups, despite challenging life circumstances?”
+Answers to this question are central to developing successful behavioral health and performance interventions.

 - PI, Relationships, Emotion and Eating: A Dynamic Systems Investigation of Weight Gain.
-Funded by the National Institute of Health.
+Funded by the National Institutes of Health.